top of page

 Source: Roseberry-Mckibbin, Celeste & Hegde, M.N., An Advanced Review of Speech-Language Pathology (Preparation for NESPA and Comprehensive Examination (p141 - 152), 2000 PRO-ED, Inc, Austin Texas

-If you think your child or teenager or early 20-something is having difficulty with any aspect of language comprehension or production please contact me to arrange a free consultation to discuss whether presenting language challenges are age-appropriate or if consideration for a consultation is warranted.
+If you think your child or teenager or early 20-something is having difficulty with any aspect of language comprehension or production please contact WORDS ARE WINGS® to arrange a free consultation to discuss whether presenting language challenges are age-appropriate or if consideration for a consultation is warranted.

 A NOTE TO PARENTS: While it is always a good idea to discuss any concerns re: speech-language development and use with the pediatrician or primary care professional, contacting a licensed speech-language professional is still recommended as part of the process.